CoMakery/solana-security-token/README.md

 ## `initialializeTransferRule`

-`initilizeTransferRule` is used to create new transfer rule for 2 specified groups where `..groupFrom` for senders and `..groupTo` for reveivers
+`initializeTransferRule` is used to create new transfer rule for 2 specified groups where `..groupFrom` for senders and `..groupTo` for reveivers

 ## Timelock Cancellations and Transfers